 The main raw material used in the Limay Refinery's production process is crude oil.
 The Company acquires crude oil for the Limay Refinery from foreign sources, through a combination of term purchase contracts and spot market purchases.
 The Company has a term contract with Saudi Aramco entered into in 2008 to purchase various Saudi Arabian crude.
 The pricing and payment mechanisms under this contract are consistent with Saudi Aramco's standard practice for its Far East customers.
 Pricing is determined through a formula that is linked to international industry benchmarks, and payment is on an open account basis secured by an irrevocable standby letter of credit.
-The contract upon at least 60 days' written notice prior to its expiration date.
+The contract is automatically renewed annually unless either the Company or Saudi Aramco elects to terminate the contract upon at least 60 days' written notice prior to its expiration date.
 As of December 31, 2018, neither the Company nor Saudi Aramco had terminated the contract.